 Starbucks Pumpkin Cream Cold Brew

-To make our own Starbucks pumpkin cream cold brew copycat at home, we start by making the secret pumpkin spice syrup from my Pumpkin Spice Latte recipe posted last year, but this time I’m adding an extra tablespoon of pumpkin.
+To make our own Starbucks pumpkin cream cold brew drink at home, we'll start by making the secret pumpkin spice syrup from my Pumpkin Spice Latte recipe posted here, but this time I’m adding an extra tablespoon of pumpkin.
 You’ll have plenty of this syrup left over to make several more drinks.

-The rest is easy.
-Grab your favorite cold brew coffee and mix it with some vanilla syrup (like this one from Torani).
+The rest of my Starbucks pumpkin cream cold brew recipe is easy: Grab your favorite cold brew coffee and mix it with some vanilla syrup (like this one from Torani).
 The cream topping is made by mixing cream with 2% milk in a blender, just until thick.
 After adding the pumpkin syrup, you pour the topping over your coffee and top it off with pumpkin spice.